-Most people have heard of human trafficking in terms of sexual servitude human traffickingor modern day slavery.
+Most people have heard of human trafficking in terms of sexual servitude or modern day slavery.
 Human trafficking, involuntary servitude, and sexual servitude are all related offenses in North Carolina.
 These crimes are all punished as felonies.
 This blog explores these crimes and how they differ and relate to one another.

 Human Trafficking